This information describes your Codman® implanted liver infusion pump, including how it is placed, how it works, and how it is refilled.

 Before you begin using your pump, you will have a procedure called a flow scan to make sure your pump is working properly.
 Your nurse will give you more information about this procedure before it is done.

-After your flow scan, your pump will be filled with medication.
-Your nurse will give you information about your chemotherapy and possible side effects.
+After your flow scan, your nurse will fill your pump with medication through a raised area in the center called the septum (see Figure 2).
+Your nurse will give you information about your medication and possible side effects.

-Some patients who have the pump develop stomach ulcers during treatment.
-You will be given antiulcer medications during treatment to help prevent this.Back to top
+Some people may develop stomach ulcers during treatment with the pump.
+Your nurse will give you antiulcer medications during treatment to help prevent this.Back to top

-If any medication is still in your pump, it will be taken out with a syringe and measured by your nurse (see Figure 3).
+If any medication is still in your pump, your nurse will remove it with a syringe and measure it (see Figure 3).
 You will not experience any discomfort while the medication is being taken out of the pump.